philippjh/exemcl/README.md

 This repository provides an CUDA implementation of the *Exemplar-based clustering* submodular function.
 This GPU algorithm has originally been discussed in:

-> TBA.
+> Philipp-Jan Honysz, Sebastian Buschjäger, & Katharina Morik.
+(2021).
+GPU-Accelerated Optimizer-Aware Evaluation of Submodular Exemplar Clustering.

 The algorithm can both be used from C++ and Python.
-More information on this package, including a quick start guide and how to use this within C++, is given [here](https://philippjh.github.io/exemcl/).
+More information on this package, including a quick start guide, is given [here](https://philippjh.github.io/exemcl/).

 ## Install from source